ConeDragon/docs/building/markdown/markdown.md

 Some of the rules in this document are not yet implemented across all of Exercism.
 We welcome PRs to fix them.
-All rules are being added to our CI and linting tools, and should be adhered to for new changes.
+All rules are being added to our CI and linting tools and should be adhered to for new changes.

 ## Headings

 - All files must start start with a level-1 heading (`# Some heading text`).
-- Level-1 headings exist purely for consuming on GitHub or equivalent.
+- Level-1 headings exist purely for consumption on GitHub or equivalent.
 - If the file is rendered by Exercism (e.g. displayed on the website, rendered via the CLI), this heading will be removed, and a contextual heading will be inserted.
 - No heading may descend a level greater than one below the previous (e.g. `##` may only be followed by `###`, not `####`).
 - Beyond the single level-1 (`#`) heading, only level-2 (`##`), level-3 (`###`) and level-4 (`####`) headings may be used.